-Students in both undergraduate and graduate academic programs in the School of Community Health Sciences are required to complete an internship as part of their educational requirements to earn their degree.
+Students in both undergraduate and graduate academic programs in the School of Public Health are required to complete an internship as part of their educational requirements to earn their degree.

 The internship is designed to be a culminating portfolio development and service learning experience for students during their senior year.
 Through this experience, students will work through three core components of knowledge, action, and reflection that are essential to service learning.
 Students will complete a public health-related internship with clear, independent outcomes and objectives.

 Three credits of field study are required for all SPH seniors and are arranged through the Field Studies course (CHS 494).
 Students in CHS 494 are required to develop a health-related project for their organization worth 100-hours.
 This will demonstrate the skills and range of knowledge our seniors have developed.
 Projects, rather than simply working at a site, provide a unique service to an organization and can be a strong addition to a student's resume.
 Field studies have provided our undergraduate students with valuable experiences that often lead to job offers and very positive letters of recommendation for graduate school.

 According to the Council on Public Health (CEPH), "All MPH Students must have planned, supervised, evaluated practice experience; in a variety of settings, but especially state and local Health Departments; Preceptors must be qualified public health professionals."

 The purpose of the internship requirement is to provide each MPH graduate with significant practical public health experience in a community-based agency outside of the University.
 While CEPH specifically mentions state and local health departments above, there are a wide variety of local organizations that would qualify for internship sites.

 Students must register for a total of three credit hours of CHS 798, and complete 150 total work hours.
 This course should not be taken until the student has completed and passed the core courses in public health.
 Students must complete all applicable documentation and assignments at least one week prior to the last day of the semester.